How to Maintain Your Mental Health in Self Isolation

 Now is not the time to worry if you’re being too clingy or bothering someone.
-If you need to talk to someone, phone them, FaceTime them, email, or WhatsApp.
-Whether it be a work colleague, a friend, a family member or your next-door neighbour over the fence.
+If you need to talk to someone, phone them, FaceTime them, email them, or WhatsApp them.
+Whether it be a work colleague, a friend, a family member, or your next-door neighbour over the fence.
 Talking and maintaining your social life as much as possible will help you eliminate some of the loneliness we’re all undoubtedly going to feel during this self-isolation period.

 Turn off the news and mute your social media